Drohobycz Ghetto: History

 In early July 1941, during the first weeks of the German Operation Barbarossa, the city was captured by the Wehrmacht, and the District of Galicia was created.
 Drohobych had a petrol-producing plant essential for the German war effort.
 In September 1942, Drohobych became the site of a large, open type ghetto, holding around 10,000 Jews in anticipation of the final deportations to killing centres in Operation Reinhard.
 Jewish men of working age remained at the local refinery.

 The first deportation action of 2,000 Jews from Drohobych to the Belzec extermination camp took place in late March 1942 as soon as the killing centre became operational.
 The next deportation lasted for nine days in 8–17 August 1942 with 2,500 more Jews loaded onto freight trains and sent away for gassing.
 Another 600 Jews were shot on the spot while attempting to hide or trying to flee.
 The ghetto was declared closed from the outside in late September.
 In October and November 1942 some 5,800 Jews were deported to Belzec.
 During these round-ups about 1,200 Jews attempting to flee were killed in the streets with the aid of the newly formed Ukrainian Auxiliary Police.
 The remaining slave-workers were transferred to labor facilities, with about 450 people murdered in February 1943.
 The last of the Drohobycz Jews were transported in groups to Bronicki Forest (las bronicki, i.e. Bronica Forest) and massacred over execution pits between 21 and 30 May 1943.
+Felix Landau, an SS Hauptscharführer of Austrian origin serving with an Einsatzkommando z.b.V based in Lemberg, participated in the mass executions of Jews, and wrote about it in his daily diary.

 One of the most notable inmates of the Drohobych Ghetto was Bruno Schulz, educator, graphic artist and author of popular books Street of Crocodiles and the Cinnamon Shops.
 He painted murals for the children's room of one of the German officials before being shot, and after the war, became the most famous Polish writer detained and killed in the Ghetto.
 The mathematicians Juliusz Schauder and Józef Schreier lived in the ghetto before their deaths in 1943.
 Drohobych was liberated by the forces of the Red Army on 6 August 1944.
 There were only 400 survivors who registered with the Jewish committee after the war ended.
-Felix Landau, an SS Hauptscharführer of Austrian origin serving with an Einsatzkommando z.b.V based in Lemberg, participated in the mass executions of Jews, and wrote about it in his daily diary.